CabageMan/YellowMark/README.md

 ```
 dotnet ef migrations add <migration_name> --project YellowMark.DbMigrator.csproj --context <DbContext>
 ```
-As DbContext for --context argument you should pass MigrationWriteDbContext and MigrationReadDbContext.
+MigrationDbContextFactory is implemented to apply different database contexts, but for now is available only one, so as DbContext for --context argument you should pass MigrationDbContext.

 **To add changes to database just run the YellowMark.DbMigrator project:**